IrishCentral takes a look at some of the other weird and wonderful popular brews that get the Irish taste buds flowing.

 Of course, due to our wet climate, wine production isn't as prevalent as other drinks and we mostly consume wine imported from Chile, South America.

-One in every four bottles of wine (25.6 percent) purchased in Ireland is from Chile; Australia comes next at 17 percent, France third at 12.9 percent and Spain at 12.3 percent, followed by Italy, USA and New Zealand.
+One in every four bottles of wine (25.6 percent) purchased in Ireland is from Chile; Australia comes next at 17 percent, France third at 12.9 percent and Spain at 12.3 percent, followed by Italy, the USA, and New Zealand.

 Irish moonshine - poitín